 Each onsite visit will consist of educational programming, networking with Chobani Food Incubator Peers, access to Chobani team members and guest speakers.
 In between each onsite program, Participating Companies will continue to engage with the Chobani Incubator through the Chobani Food Incubator Online Community, peer discussions, and regular program check-ins.

 Each Individual Participant will receive a travel stipend to be used for travel to the Program Activities.
 Travel stipend budget will be allocated per person per day of the onsite programs.
 Travel, including flights, trains, or hotels, will be booked by Chobani Travel and therefore not included in the travel stipend.
 Individual Participants will be responsible for all taxes on portions of the travel stipend personally received and will receive a 1099 tax form for the total value of that portion of the stipend at the end of each year the payments were received.
 The Participating Companies will be responsible for taxes on the portion of the stipend they receive, as well as the Grant (as defined below).

 Each Participating Company will also receive a $25,000 grant to be used towards growth and business development of the Participating Company (“Grant”).
-This Grant will be payable in two installments of $12,500 each, payable after beginning and after completion of the Program on or before September 30, 2017, and on or before January 31, 2017.
+This Grant will be payable in Two installments of $12,500 each, payable at the beginning and after completion of the Program.
 Participating Company will be responsible for all taxes on the Grant.